In 2008 we began to

-2008 we began to look for a vacation home that was not on
+look for a vacation home that was not on the other side

-internet in search of affordable locations in Southeast
+search of affordable locations in Southeast Asia,

-Asia, reasoning that having a 'holiday home" that we
+reasoning that having a 'holiday home" that we

-we contacted the sales agent in Hua Hin, there were
+sales agent in Hua Hin, there were

 three blocs (A, B, and C) with each having 7 units (3